Brooke Burns: Film

 For her role in the 2001 film Shallow Hal, the Farrelly brothers wrote a specific part for Burns after deciding during her audition that she was the "prettiest dorky girl" they'd met.
 She appeared in a Hallmark Channel Christmas movie, The Most Wonderful Time of the Year, co-starring Henry Winkler, on December 13, 2008.
 Other films include Smokejumpers, Dancing Trees, Trophy Wife, Art of Travel, and Time and Again.
 Burns appears in the Nickelback video "Trying Not to Love You" opposite Jason Alexander.
 Burns and Alexander both appeared in Shallow Hal.

 Personal life

-Burns grew up in Texas in a Christian family.
-Her father was in the oil business and also did missionary work.
 Burns was married to actor Julian McMahon from 1999 to 2001.
-McMahon is the son of the former Prime Minister of Australia Sir William McMahon.
-They have a daughter, Madison Elizabeth McMahon, who was born in June 2000.
+McMahon was the son of the former Prime Minister of Australia Sir William McMahon.
+They have a daughter who was born in June 2000.

-Burns began dating actor Bruce Willis in April 2003.
-Rumoured to have become engaged in April 2004, they broke up in June 2004 after 10 months together.
+Burns began dating actor Bruce Willis in August 2003.
+Rumoured to have become engaged in April 2004, they broke up in June 2004.

 On June 22, 2013, she married film director Gavin O'Connor.
 She resides in Los Angeles.

-In October 2016, it was announced that Burns was expecting her second child, a girl; Burns announced that her daughter, Declan Welles O'Connor, was born January 22, 2017.
+In October 2016, it was announced that Burns was expecting her second child, a girl who was born in 2017.

 Health and injuries

 On November 10, 2005, Burns broke her neck in a diving accident.
-Although she made a full recovery, she has a titanium fusion in her neck consisting of a plate, rod, and 10 screws.
+Although she made a full recovery, she has a fusion in her neck consisting of a titanium plate, rod, and 10 screws.
 In May 2014, Burns was involved in a car crash in Los Angeles.